Employer sponsored retirement plans are typically the single most valuable tool for business owners when attempting to:

 We will issue a special note about the 401(k) market.
 For small business with 1 -50 employees, you have a lot of options regarding which type of plan you should sponsor but it’s our personal experience that most investment advisors only have a strong understanding of 401(k) plans so they push 401(k) plans as the answer for everyone because it’s what they know and it’s what they are comfortable talking about.
 When establishing a retirement plan for your company, make sure you consult with an advisor that has a working knowledge of all these different types of retirement plans and can clearly articulate the pros and cons of each type of plan.
 This will assist you in establishing the right type of plan for your company.

 Ultimately, it is never too soon to start making plans for your retirement.
-Although your retirement might be some time away yet, it is still important to have plans in place for your personal finances.
-For example, some retirees find that releasing equity from their property can help to fund part of their retirement plans.
+Although your retirement might be some time away yet, it is still important to have plans in place for your personal finances as well as the finances of your family.
+For example, some retirees and even businesses opt to take life insurance plans to ensure that your family doesn’t experience financial hardship should anything happen to you.
+There’s no harm in starting to compare life insurance quotes and seeing if taking out a policy is right for you (click here to learn more).
+A more direct route you can possibly benefit from is by releasing equity from your property to fund the retirement plan.
 Put simply, equity release is a way for homeowners aged 55 and over to release tax-free funds from their homes without having to move.
 Correspondingly, equity release is an increasingly popular way for people approaching retirement age to boost their finances.
 If you would like to learn more about how much money you might be entitled to claim, you can use an equity release calculator.
 As with any major financial decision, just remember to do plenty of research to determine the best possible steps for your retirement plans.
+Perhaps the most important step in retirement planning is to make sure that you are aware of how much money you will be getting during retirement and whether it will be enough to support your quality of life.
+This is why it is important to search for Pennsylvania Social Security office locations as well as other regions, to ensure that you are prepared for the important step of retirement.

 Hi, I’m Michael Ruger.
 I’m the managing partner of Greenbush Financial Group and the creator of the nationally recognized Money Smart Board blog .
 I created the blog because there are a lot of events in life that require important financial decisions.
 The goal is to help our readers avoid big financial missteps, discover financial solutions that they were not aware of, and to optimize their financial future.